JuliaGaussianProcesses/KernelFunctions.jl/README.md

 Directly inspired by the [MLKernels](https://github.com/trthatcher/MLKernels.jl) package.

-See the JuliaGaussianProcesses [github organisation](https://github.com/JuliaGaussianProcesses) and [website](https://juliagaussianprocesses.github.io/) for more related packages.
+See the JuliaGaussianProcesses [Github organisation](https://github.com/JuliaGaussianProcesses) and [website](https://juliagaussianprocesses.github.io/) for more related packages.

 ## Issues/Contributing